 Location altpcietb_bfm_rdwr.v Syntax ebfm_barwr(bar table, bar_num, pcie_offset, lcladdr, byte_len, tclass) Arguments Address of the Endpoint bar_table structure in BFM shared memory.
-The bar_table structure stores the address assigned to each BAR so that the driver code does not need to be aware of the actual assigned addresses only the Application Layer specific offsets from the BAR. bar_num Number of the BAR used with pcie_offset to determine PCI Express address. pcie_offset lcladdr BFM shared memory address of the data to be written.
+The bar_table structure stores the address assigned to each BAR so that the driver code does not not be aware of the actual assigned addresses only the Application Layer specific offset from the BAR. bar_num Number of the BAR used with pcie_offset to determine PCI Express address. pcie_offset Address offset from the BAR base. lcladdr BFM shared memory address of the data to be written.

-Table 17-20. ebfm\barwr Procedure (Part 2 of 2)
+Table 17-20. ebfm_barwr Procedure (Part 2 of 2)